neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

     Open source work is done and communicated in public - the idea here is to demonstrate that you can do this!
 Join our [Zulip](https://neuroinformatics.zulipchat.com/), or browse through our GitHub repositories - you can find a full list of the NIU repositories under the [NIU GitHub organisation](https://github.com/neuroinformatics-unit) and the [Brainglobe](https://github.com/brainglobe) one.
 Read, ask questions, get to know the people involved, and participate in discussions.

-    Just introduce yourself, and feel free to can ask questions about specific projects, the development process, recommended readings or the community.
+    Introduce yourself, and feel free to can ask questions about specific projects, the development process, recommended readings or the community.
+If you are not familiar with Zulip, have a look at this [quick guide](https://zulip.readthedocs.io/en/latest/getting-started.html) first.

 2. **Become a user**

     A great way to get started in the community of our open-source tools is to experience them as a user.
 Try to install and use our tools, experiment with the code, and report any issues you find.
 This will help you understand the tools better and will give you a better idea of what you can contribute.

-    A good starting point as a user could be `movement`'s gallery of [examples](https://movement.neuroinformatics.dev/examples/index.html) or BrainGlobe's [tutorials](https://brainglobe.info/tutorials/index.html).
+    A good starting point as a user could be `movement`'s [gallery of examples](https://movement.neuroinformatics.dev/examples/index.html) or [BrainGlobe's tutorials](https://brainglobe.info/tutorials/index.html).

 3. **Get ready to be a developer**